 Tallahassee, Fla. – January 23, 2019 – Dean Mead announced today that political insiders Marc W. Dunbar, Christopher Moya, and Jennifer P. Ungru will join its statewide government relations and lobbying practice on February 1, 2019.
-Hailing from the Tallahassee office of national law firm, Jones Walker LLP, Dunbar, Moya, and Ungru bring three additional team members including Daniel Russell, Will D. Hall, and Angela Bonds.
+Hailing from the Tallahassee office of national law firm, Jones Walker LLP, Dunbar, Moya, and Ungru bring three additional team members including Daniel R. Russell, William D. Hall, III, and Angela C. Bonds.
 The addition bolsters Dean Mead’s footprint making it one of the largest groups of legislative and executive branch lobbyists in Florida.

 “Marc, Chris and Jenn will blend their keen insight and political prowess with the exceptional talent of our firm’s lobbying and advocacy team led by Marc’s dad, Pete Dunbar,” said Dean Mead President Marc Chapman.